- Bridging from drug registration trials to meaningful clinical evidence: The case of schizophrenia

 - Research conducted at: Universiteit van Amsterdam

-Chapter 5: The impact of second generation antipsychotics on insight in schizophrenia: Results from 14 randomized, placebo controlled trials (Embargo until 07 July 2018)
+Chapter 5: The impact of second generation antipsychotics on insight in schizophrenia: Results from 14 randomized, placebo controlled trials (Embargo up to and including 07 July 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.